QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 ### AJAX
 Eventually Microsoft gave JS the ability to perform asynchronous HTTP requests.
 The SOP comes into play here in much the same way it does with the iframe.
 Imagine you visit `A`.
 Unbeknownst to you, some JS running on `A` sends a GET request to `bank` and reads your account info in the response.
 Then it immediately POSTs your account info to some endpoint controlled by `A`.

 Because JS APIs keep expanding to keep pace with demands for fancier web apps, enforcing the SOP requires constant vigilance.
+Here's an example occasioned by the addition of the `canvas` element: [getImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData), which extracts the color of each pixel in a rectangular region of a canvas, is disabled if any images in the current window were loaded from a different domain.
 [There are lots of subtleties](https://blogs.msdn.microsoft.com/ieinternals/2009/08/28/same-origin-policy-part-1-no-peeking/).

 ## CORS